35 Health Measures Illustrate Disparities Across Wisconsin In 2019

 Air pollution levels vary quite broadly across Wisconsin, but they follow a clear geographic trend: particulate counts in the southeastern corner of the state are close to double those along its northern border.
 Population density and accompanying automobile traffic and industry in the Milwaukee and Chicago regions contribute to this difference, which is a distinct example of how geography is a factor in health.

-However, most other determinants of health in Wisconsin do not follow a pattern quite so clear this one.
+However, most other determinants of health in Wisconsin do not follow a pattern quite so clear as this one.

 Among nearly three dozen factors that influence health, some places in Wisconsin are doing better than others.
 Exactly how they fare is explored by the County Health Rankings & Roadmaps.
 For the past 10 years, this project of the University of Wisconsin-Madison Population Health Institute and Robert Wood Johnson Foundation highlights differences in health, measured at the population level, across Wisconsin's 72 counties, along with every other county in the United States.